-It is the Department of Civil Service's (Department) intent to enter into a contract (Agreement) with one (1) Offeror selected as a result of this RFP.
-The Agreement will be for a term of five (5) years, commencing on January 1, 2014 through December 31, 2018, during which the selected Offeror shall be responsible for administering the MHSA Program in accordance with the terms and conditions of the Agreement.
+(1) It is the Department of Civil Service's (Department) intent to enter into a contract (Agreement) with one (1) Offeror selected as a result of this RFP.
+The Agreement will be for a term of five (5) years with one optional extension period of up to eleven (11) months at the sole discretion of the Department, commencing on the first Day of the month following a minimum 90-Day implementation period after the Office of the State Comptroller approves the Agreement, during which the selected Offeror shall be responsible for administering the MHSA Program in accordance with the terms and conditions of the Agreement.

 The Offeror must agree to be bound by its Proposal which will be explicitly incorporated by reference into the executed Agreement.
 The Department will only contract with a single Offeror, which will be the sole contact with regard to all provisions of the Agreement.
-If the Offeror's Proposal includes Key Subcontractors, the Offeror will be considered the Prime Contractor, and the Offeror shall assume full responsibility for the fulfillment of all of the Contractor responsibilities under the Agreement.
-This RFP and other relevant information may be reviewed at: www.cs.ny.gov/MHSA2013RFP/index.cfm
+If the Offeror's Proposal includes Key Subcontractors or Affiliates, the Offeror will be considered the Prime Contractor, and the Offeror shall assume full responsibility for the fulfillment of all of the Contractor responsibilities under the Agreement.
+This RFP and other relevant information may be reviewed at: www.cs.ny.gov/MHSA2014RFP/index.cfm